 Paris Budget Travel Trip: Internal Transport

-Now you can image how extensive the public transport in Paris is and how much it will bring down your budget.
+Now you can imagine how extensive public transport in Paris is and how much it will bring down your budget.
 The buses and metros use the same ticket, so you can buy them in a bunch of 10 at any of the bus or metro stations.

 Check out for the Freebies